Graph-structured tensor optimization for nonlinear density control and mean field games: Multi-species potential mean field games

-Here, $\bM$ is a nonnegative $(\ccT+1)$-mode tensor that represents the flow of the agents, $\mu_0$ is a discrete approximation of $\rho_0$, and $\mu_j$ is the distribution of agents at time point $j$.
-Moreover, $\bC$ is a $(\ccT+1)$-mode tensor that represents the cost of moving agents.
-Since the cost of moving agents depends only on the current time step, the cost tensor takes the form
+Here, $\mu_0$ is a discrete approximation of $\rho_0$, and $\mu_j$ is the distribution of agents at time point $j$.
+Left to do is to derive the form of the $(\ccT+1)$-mode tensor $\bC$, which in \eqref{eq:discr_optimal_control} can be seen to correspond to a cost of moving agents.
+To this end, first note that since $\ccP^0$ is the probability distribution on path space corresponding to a time-homogeneous Markov process, we have that

+where $K$ is a $N \times N$ matrix defining the transition probabilities between the discrete states in one time step.
+This in turn means that the cost tensor takes the form

+This is approximation is motivated by the fact that for small time steps (corresponding to a small noise level in a time-rescaled version of the problem) there is a concentration of the probability around the trajectories that are solutions to the corresponding optimal control problem \cite{hijab1984asymptotic} (cf.~\cite[Sec.~5]{dai1991stochastic}, \cite[Sec.~IV]{chen2017optimal}, \cite[Thm.~2]{todorov2008general}).
+Intuitively, this makes sense since for small time steps the transitions are approximately Gaussian.
+However, the ``distance'' in the transition is no longer measured in the Euclidean norm, but instead by the optimal control cost, since a lower control cost means that the system is ``easier'' to steer between the two states and hence it is more likely that the system makes that transition.

-The optimal control problem \eqref{eq:C_elem} can typically not be solve analytically, except in the linear-quadratic case.
+The optimal control problem \eqref{eq:C_elem} can typically not be solved analytically, except in the linear-quadratic case.
 Nevertheless, a numerical solution to the problem suffices, and the computation of the cost function $C$ can be done off-line before solving \eqref{eq:discr_optimal_control}.
-In order to guarantee that the elements \eqref{eq:C_elem} are all finite, we typically impose the following assumption: \emph{that the deterministic counterpart to system \eqref{eq:SDE} is controllable in the (rather strong) sense that for all $x_0, x_1 \in X$ and for all $t > 0$ there exists a control signal in $L_{2}([0,t])$ that transitions the system from the initial state $x(0) = x_0$ to the final state $x(t) = x_1$.} By allowing the matrix $C$ to have elements with value $\infty$, this assumption may be relaxed.
-However, in this case one has to assure that \eqref{eq:discr_optimal_control} has a feasible solution with finite object function value, i.e., that there is an $\bM \in \RR_+^{N^{\ccT + 1}}$ that fulfills \eqref{eq:discr_optimal_control_const1} and \eqref{eq:discr_optimal_control_const2} and is such that \eqref{eq:discr_optimal_control_cost} is finite.